RhismaSyahrulPutra/web-scraping-api/README.md

      ![Send Request](assets/postman-send.png)
    - Wait for the scraping process to finish.
      ![Scraping in Progress](assets/vscode-scraping.png)
+     > [!NOTE]
+     > The scraping process will cover 5 pages, retrieving the top 10 items from each page.

 4. **View the Results**
    - The scraping results will be displayed in the **Response** tab of Postman.